Cominuscule points and Schubert varieties: Generalized cominuscule points

-In this section we obtain analogues of these formulas under a weaker tangent space hypothesis.
-Precisely, we define the notion of a generalized cominuscule point of a scheme with a torus action, and prove formulas for the Hilbert series and multiplicity at a generalized cominuscule point (see Theorem \ref{thm.hilbert}).
+In this section we define the notion of a generalized cominuscule point of a scheme with a torus action.
+We give formulas for the Hilbert series and multiplicity at a generalized cominuscule point (see Theorem \ref{thm.hilbert}), generalizing formulas used by Ikeda-Naruse and Graham-Kreiman; see \cite{GrKr:15} for a discussion and references.